Dollar falls against yen on economic jitters; rouble hits lows

 NEW YORK The Russian rouble posted its sharpest fall against the U.S. dollar since 1998 on Monday, while the greenback slipped against the yen after a new slide in oil prices ignited concerns over the health of the global economy.

-The dollar was last up 13.2 percent against the rouble to trade at 65.9 roubles per dollar.
+The dollar was last up 13.2 percent against the rouble RUB= to trade at 65.9 rubles per dollar.

 "The viciousness of the decline in oil prices caught investors by surprise, and now they're thinking there's more to this than meets the eye," said Boris Schlossberg, managing director of currency strategy at BK Asset Management in New York.